stefansundin/aws-rotate-key/README.md

 ## Install

-You can download binaries from [the releases section](https://github.com/Fullscreen/aws-rotate-key/releases/latest).
+You can download binaries from [the releases section](https://github.com/stefansundin/aws-rotate-key/releases/latest).

-You can also use our Homebrew tap on macOS:
+You can also use this Homebrew tap on macOS:

 ```
-brew install fullscreen/tap/aws-rotate-key
+brew install stefansundin/tap/aws-rotate-key
 ```

 ## Setup